cloudmesh/technologies/bibtex-error.md

 * :o:  fa18-532-52-SNS not found
 * :o:  fa18-523-53-www-dev.arvados.org not found
+* :o:  fa18-523-68-www-escience-central-about not found
+* :o:  Inside_look_at_Google_Bigquery not found
 * :o:  fa18-523-71-GFTwiki not found
 * :o:  fa18-523-71-GFTpaper not found
 * :o:  fa18-523-71-GFT not found